Helco/PLocalSim/readme.txt

 ### Many many thanks to:

+* ae-code (https://github.com/ae-code) - for the Javascript, Dictionary, AppSync and AppMesage API
 * David Konsumer (https://github.com/konsumer) - for the new README
 * robhh (https://github.com/robhh) - for their AppTimer implementation
 * Otto Greenslade (Chaotic) (http://dribbble.com/chaotic) - for their pebble pictures